-A resume tells you that a candidate has the required skills and background for the open role, and a cover letter confirms their interest in the position.
+A resume tells you that a candidate has the required skills and background for the open role.
+A cover letter confirms their interest in the position.

-An interview, then, is a critical step for evaluating a candidate’s critical thinking, decision-making, and interpersonal skills -- essentially, it’s an opportunity to dive deeper.
+An interview, then, is a critical step for evaluating a candidate's critical thinking, decision-making, and interpersonal skills.
+Essentially, it's an opportunity to dig deeper into an interviewee's potential, and the STAR interview method is your shovel.

 Essentially, the STAR method requires a candidate to explain a prior work situation anecdotally, provide details regarding the tasks required, what actions the candidate took to achieve those tasks, and the results of the situation.